Comb inequalities for typical Euclidean TSP instances: Introduction

 We will obtain in this paper a proof that polynomial-time branch-and-cut algorithms based on comb inequalities of bounded size cannot solve the Euclidean TSP on typical instances.
 In particular, let $\comb_c(X)$ denote the value of the LP obtained by adding all comb inequalities with combs of size at most $c$ to the Held-Karp LP relaxation of TSP.
+For a random set $\XXX_n$ of $n$ points in $[0,1]^d$, we prove: \begin{theorem} Suppose that we use branch and bound to solve the TSP on $\XXX_n$, using $\comb_c$ as a lower bound for some fixed constant $c$.
+Then w.h.p, the algorithm runs in time $e^{\Omega(n/\polylog(n))}$. \end{theorem} Note that this gives a almost-exponential lower bound on the runtime of any branch and bound strategy.
+Further, we have a slightly more general version of this result when $c$ is not a constant, but with a slightly weaker but still super-polynomial lower bound on the runtime: \begin{theorem} Suppose that we use branch and bound to solve the TSP on $\XXX_n$, using $\comb_c$ as a lower bound for $c = O\brac{\tfrac{\log n}{\log \log n}}$.
+Then w.h.p, the algorithm runs in time $e^{\Omega(n^{0.5})}$. \end{theorem} The set of all combs of size $\tfrac{\log n}{\log \log n}$ has size at least $n^{\Omega(\log n/(\log \log n))}$, which is super polynomial.
+It is not clear that there should be a polynomial-time separation algorithm for this set of comb-inequalities.
+The known results for separation of comb inequalities are for combs with a bounded number of teeth \cite{carr1997separation}, and combs that are derived in a specific way \cite{carr2004separation}.

-For a random set $\XXX_n$ of $n$ points in $[0,1]^n$, we prove: \begin{theorem} Suppose that we use branch and bound to solve the TSP on $\XXX_n$, using $\comb_c$ as a lower bound for some fixed constant $c$.
-Then w.h.p, the algorithm runs in time $e^{\Omega(n/\polylog(n))}$. \end{theorem} The proof of this theorem, along with a precise definition of the branch-and-bound paradigm we consider, can be found in \Cref{sec:bnb_algo_bound}.
-The applicability of \Cref{thm:bnb_algo_bound} to branch-and-cut follows from the fact that a branch-and-cut tree using only combs of size $\leq c$ contains as a subtree the corresponding branch-and-bound which uses $\comb_c$ as a lower bound.
-The proof of \Cref{thm:bnb_algo_bound} depends on a new extension of probabilistic analyses of the Euclidean TSP and its LP relaxations.
+The proof of the two theorems above theorem, along with a precise definition of the branch-and-bound paradigm we consider, can be found in \Cref{sec:bnb_algo_bound}.
+The applicability of \Cref{thm:bnb_algo_bound,thm:bnb_algo_bound_general} to branch-and-cut follows from the fact that a branch-and-cut tree using only combs of size $\leq c$ contains as a subtree the corresponding branch-and-bound which uses $\comb_c$ as a lower bound.
+The proofs of \Cref{thm:bnb_algo_bound,thm:bnb_algo_bound_general} depends on a new extension of probabilistic analyses of the Euclidean TSP and its LP relaxations.